7 Channel Incentives With a Proven Positive ROI

 Channel incentives are often the largest single channel management spend for many channel leaders today and they raise a myriad of challenges.

 The first challenge is the pressure from the finance executives to meet cost of sales objectives that limit your ability to invest, even when it seems to make sense.
 Second is pressure from the product teams to create incentives that help new products expand, scale existing products or keep a legacy product relevant in the market longer.
 Third is pressure from the field sales organizations who want incentives to drive specific partner behaviors that help them win in the market.
 Finally, there is pressure from the partners who are always looking for vendors to help them improve their margins or profitability, particularly in highly competitive markets.

 Add to that, there is the economic impact of the transition to the cloud that most IT vendors and their partners are faced with as license move from perpetual to subscription to consumption based.

-These factors create quite a dilemma for channel incentives leaders.
-How do you balance the needs of the different stakeholder groups while investing limited resources to areas for the best potential return?
+These factors create quite a dilemma for channel leaders.
+How do you balance the needs of the different stakeholder groups while investing limited resources to areas for the best potential return on your partner programs?

-We believe that the best approach is to take a holistic view of incentives, understand how different incentive structures can support specific goals and to create an environment where key stakeholders can make the best investment choices available.
+We believe that the best approach is to take a holistic view of channel operations, understand how different incentive structures can support specific goals and to create an environment where key stakeholders can make the best investment choices available.

 By strategically distributing channel incentives across the incentive portfolio, organizations can not only increase their reach, frequency, and yield but also drive end customer satisfaction.

-The Partner Journey is the process that each partner goes through as they begin to build their business around your solutions, from activation to scaled execution.
-Below are some initial questions to get you thinking about which behavioral strategies are best for you as you develop your incentive portfolio.
+The partner journey is the process that each partner goes through as they begin to build their business around vendor solutions, from activation to scaled execution.
+Below are some initial questions to get you thinking about which behavioral strategies are best for tech companies as you develop your incentive portfolio.

 - Solution Development: Is our product attractive to industry-leading partners?